A white-washed stone cottage with green trim and two bicycles parked outside near a green gate.

 Accessibility & Facilities

-- Baby‑changing facilities are available in the visitor centre.
+• Baby-changing facilities are located in the visitor centre.

-- Dogs are permitted in the Amenity Park only and must be kept on a leash; they are not allowed in the Heritage Park area.
+• Dogs are welcome in the Amenity Park but must be kept on a short lead.
+They are not permitted in the Heritage Park or near the animal enclosures.

 Getting There